mgechev/angularjs-style-guide/README.md

 #Templates

 * Use `ng-bind` or `ng-cloak` instead of simple `{{}}` to prevent flashing content.
-* Avoid writing complex JavaScript code in the template.
+* Avoid writing complex executable code in the template.

 #Routing